Recognized as one of Greater Toronto's Top Employers (2017)

 "I can grow and expand my opportunities globally," he says.
 "And you can't beat the thrill of getting to drive a new Cadillac!"

-- As part of a longer term perspective, GM Canada's parent company shifted gears and made major investments in hybrid and all-electric automobiles of the future, from the hybrid Chevrolet Volt, introduced in 2011, to the recently released all-electric Spark EV
+- As part of a longer term perspective, GM Canada's parent company shifted gears to make major investments in the vehicle technology of tomorrow, including bio-fuel, natural gas, hybrid and all-electric automobiles of the future, from the hybrid Chevrolet Volt, introduced in 2011, to the all-electric Bolt EV